Marta (footballer): Orlando Pride

-After Rosengård lost to Barcelona in the quarterfinals of the UEFA Women's Champions League, Marta joined Orlando Pride on a free transfer from Rosengård, which agreed to terminate her contract.
-Her new contract with Orlando is for two years, with the option for a third.
-In her first season at Orlando, she finished second in the league in both goals and assists and was voted MVP by her teammates.
-The Pride ended the season in third place earning their first-ever playoff appearance where they lost in the semi-finals to the Portland Thorns.
+In April 2017, Marta joined Orlando Pride on a free transfer from Rosengård, which agreed to terminate her contract.
+Her new contract with Orlando was for two years, with the option for a third.
+In her first season at Orlando, she finished second in the league in both goals and assists, and she was named to the National Women's Soccer League (NWSL) Best XI.
+The Pride ended the season in third place, earning their first-ever playoff appearance, where they lost in the semi-finals to the Portland Thorns.